sahityasalian19/Claude-for-Excel-AI-powered-Reports-Part-B/README.md

 Your task is to analyze a cleaned dataset and create meaningful pivot table reports that surface key business insights.
 I'm uploading an Excel file, refer Cleaned Data sheet.

-Your responsibilities:
-Understand the dataset structure (column names, data types, relationships) Suggest and build relevant pivot table reports based on the data available Group, aggregate, and summarize data in ways that answer real business questions Label rows, columns, and value fields clearly
-Note any observations or patterns visible in each report

 Guidelines:
 Prioritize reports that show revenue, volume, trends, and comparisons Use plain language to describe what each pivot table shows